03 Jun 2024

 Be aware that most companies you owe money to will only make you bankrupt as a last resort.
 They’ll look for alternative ways for you to pay before applying to the court to make you bankrupt.

-The creditor must have sent you a copy of the Scottish Government’s Debt Advice and Information Package at least two weeks, and not more than 12 weeks, before they make your petition for bankruptcy.
+• send you a copy of the Scottish Government’s Debt Advice and Information Package – between 2 and 12 weeks ahead

-They must also prove that you’ve gone into apparent insolvency within the last four months.
+• prove you’ve gone into apparent insolvency within the last four months.

-This is normally done by proving you’ve been served with either:
+This normally means proving you’ve been served with either:

 • a charge for payment, or

-• a statutory demand, which is a formal warning that you could be made bankrupt if you don’t pay the debt or make an offer to the creditor.
+• a statutory demand – a formal warning of bankruptcy if you do not repay the debt or make an offer to the creditor.

 If a creditor applies to make you bankrupt, it’s important to get free debt advice.
 An alternative solution may be available for you.